mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Extended-Team-Projects/Human-Centric-Robotics.md

 - **Languages**: Familiarity with an OOP language.
 - **Hardware**:
-  - Raspberry Pi 4/5, Jetson Orin Nano or other Arm-based systems
-  - Sensors: Any
-  - Optional: Robotic chassis or simulation-only mode
 - **IP/Cloud Access**:
   - Any cloud service provider with Arm-based instances (for model training or data analysis)

 ## Benefits